Why Food Sticks To Enameled Cast Iron (And How To Stop It)

 When It’s Not You, It’s the Pot

 - It’s not me, it’s you 😉 Sometimes the issue isn’t your cooking, it’s the enamel itself.
-Older pots that have been used on a high heat for a long period of time will eventually not get a lovely barrier seal when you’re browning.
+Older pots that have been used on high heat for a long period of time will eventually not get a lovely barrier seal when you’re browning.
 I am at this stage with my oldest large Dutch oven.
 It’s 20 years old and hand on heart, I probably did all the damage on high heat in the first five years when I had no idea how to cook in it.
-It has been well loved, and this is a perfect example of when it’s time to say goodbye.Â
+It has been well-loved, and this is a perfect example of when it’s time to say goodbye.

 - Cheaper enamel can feel rougher.
 It’s not unsafe, but you may need a touch more fat to help things along.

 - Don’t panic over a chip (unless it’s on the inside) or a stain.
-Nine times out of ten, it’s purely cosmetic and your pot will keep on cooking for decades.
+Nine times out of ten, it’s purely cosmetic, and your pot will keep on cooking for decades.
 As far as I’m concerned, food stains in my enamel (red wine, curry, etc) are nothing but love and flavor.
 It’s something to be proud of!
-You love your pot and it’s clearly being used to cook beautiful food.
+You love your pot, and it’s clearly being used to cook beautiful food.

 - So if food’s been sticking in your enameled cast iron, don’t worry—you haven’t ruined anything.
 It’s not a design flaw, it’s just a quirk.
 A little patience, a splash of oil, and the right heat will have your pot playing nicely again.

 - It took me a while to get used to my first Dutch oven (pictured above).
-When I first met the Irishman, I could cook a five course degustation meal in a restaurant, but I’d never made an Irish Stew.
-Since then I’ve learnt a lot!
+When I first met the Irishman, I could cook a five-course degustation meal in a restaurant, but I’d never made an Irish Stew.
+Since then, I’ve learnt a lot!
 It’s fed us countless Sunday roasts, soups, and stews, and I wouldn’t trade it for the world.
 In fact, I need to be stopped (never!!!) from buying more.

 Want to learn more about cast iron cooking?
 Check out these…